urri34/HA-Hass-Sensor/README.md

 - Get the thru the PowerShellScript Sensor in HASS.Agent

 ### Configuration
-From admin powered powershell console:
+In the OS of the machine that you want to be monitored, from admin powered powershell console:
 >Set-ExecutionPolicy -ExecutionPolicy unrestricted
 >
 >Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass